TREK Frequently Asked Questions

 After checking in, you will be on your own for move-in to your assigned room.
 TREK leaders will be at the residence halls to assist with move-in and give direction.
 TREK officially kicks off with a mandatory group introduction at the Davis Center (10am for Wilderness TREK; 11am for Service TREK).
 We will go through a quick program outline, introduce leader teams then divide into groups.
 If you are late for this meeting you will leave other TREKKIES waiting just for you - so don't be late!

-Groups return from TREK trips in the afternoon on Thursday, August 21st; there is no set return time as the actual return time is different for each TREK group and depends at where they're at in the completion of their trip.
+Groups return from TREK trips in the afternoon on Thursday, August 27th; there is no set return time as the actual return time is different for each TREK group and depends at where they're at in the completion of their specific trip.
 After cleaning and returning group gear, you will have time to return to your residence hall to shower and relax.
 Your room keys will be waiting at the front desk.
-If you're planning to meet your family after returning from your trip, it would be best to do so at the TREK barbecue in the Davis Center at 4pm.
+If you're planning to meet your family after returning from your trip, it would be best to do so at the TREK barbecue in the Davis Center at 4PM.
 Service TREK groups meet up at 3pm at the Davis Center before heading to the barbecue.